 - Ira Yusof (Salford, 2013).
 The English Premier League in Malaysia: The Symbiotic Relationship Between the Media Industry and Football Fandom.
 Dr Yusof is a lecturer in media at Universiti Teknologi MARA, Malaysia

 - Jack Harbord (Salford, 2012).
 The Minstrelising Discourse of 21st Century Rap Music (MPhil target award).
-Dr Harbord is Senior Lecturer in Postgraduate Studies at Leeds College of Music, and recently completed a PhD at Salford developing his MPhil work, which I co-supervised the early stages of.
+Dr Harbord is Senior Lecturer in Postgraduate Studies at Leeds College of Music, and recently completed a PhD at Salford developing his MPhil work, Representations of Blackface and Minstrelsy in 21st Century Popular Culture, which I co-supervised the early stages of prior to leaving Salford.

 - Nicola Smith (Salford, 2010).
 Performing Fandom on the British Northern Soul Scene: Competition, Identity and the Post-subcultural Self.
 Dr Smith went on to be a Lecturer in Sociology and Popular Culture at Cardiff Metropolitan University.